Faethm-ai/jupydiff/README.md

 * [License](#license)

 ## General info
-jupydiff was created out of the need to save time during code auditing and to ease the review process for people working with Jupyter Notebooks.
+jupydiff was created out of the need to save time during code auditing and to ease the review process for people working with Jupyter notebooks.
 Previously the options to diff Jupyter Notebooks was to clone your repo locally, download/install nbdime diff, run it through a Shell UI or compare changes of the raw `.ipynb` in code editors like Visual Studio Code and worst case scenario do it by manually.

 ## Usage
 We give you the option of deploying jupydiff in two different configurations, one being a docker action, two being a local yaml workflow.